Sanctions and Illicit Finance Monitoring and Analysis Network (SIFMANet)

 Objectives

-As a vibrant network of various European research institutions, SIFMANet intends to address identified shortcomings and unanswered challenges that EU member states face.
+SIFMANet intends to address identified shortcomings and unanswered challenges that Europe and its partners face.
 It aims to:

 • Highlight the importance of applying a national security lens to the threats posed by illicit finance to the EU and connected states and their democratic systems.

-• Create a network of EU academic and research institutions that work together to ensure sanctions and illicit finance remain central to the EU security and policy agenda, as part of the wider EU focus on defending democracy.
+• Create a collaborative network of institutions to ensure sanctions and illicit finance remain central to the EU security and policy agenda.

 Roundtables